WeblateOrg/weblate/docs/admin/install.rst

 Collecting error reports
 ------------------------

-Weblate, as any other software, can fail.
-In order to collect useful failure states we recommend to use third party services to collect such information.
+As all software, Weblate can fail.
+To collect useful failure states using third-party services to collect such info is recommended.
-This is especially useful in case of failing Celery tasks, which would otherwise only report error to the logs and you won't get notified on them.
+This is especially useful for failing Celery tasks, which would otherwise only report errors to logs you are not notified of.
-Weblate has support for the following services:
+The following services are supported:

 Sentry
 ++++++

 Weblate has built-in support for `Sentry <https://sentry.io/>`_.
-To use it, it's enough to set :setting:`SENTRY_DSN` in the :file:`settings.py`:
+Use it by setting :setting:`SENTRY_DSN` in the :file:`settings.py`:

 .. code-block:: python